spex-lang/spex/README.md

 * Lint the spec, e.g. can all commands be reached?
 Or does some command have a parameter which no other command returns and we cannot generate using the built-in types?

-* Ability to import/export OpenAPI (and later protobuf)

 * Refinement types, e.g. `/pet/{petId : Int | petId > 0}` and ability to generate
   validation logic from them